Why We Need Empathetic Leadership More than Ever

 - Have a tough time not caring about others—like Kjær’s story above, empathetic leaders know what their people need (Eriksen needed medical help and privacy, Eriksen’s partner needed comfort and assurance) and provide them their utmost support.
 So, whether their team members are sick, have just lost a beloved one, or are emotionally exhausted from overwork, empathetic leaders go to great lengths to make sure they are fine and take their well-deserved rest.

-- Resolve conflict quickly and courageously—conflict is a no-no in empathetic leaders’ dictionary.
+- Resolve conflict quickly and courageously—conflict is a no-no in empathetic leaders’ dictionaries.
 So, when there is tension happening among team members, they will try to resolve it quickly and ensure all parties are pacified.

 - Listen well—empathetic leaders listen to their people when they raise an issue or pitch an idea.
-They take their people seriously and stay away from victim blaming.
+They take their people seriously and stay away from victim-blaming.

-- Build trust and connection—being kind to others and creating connection and networks based on trust is another fundamental quality of empathetic leaders.
+- Build trust and connection—being kind to others and creating connections and networks based on trust is another fundamental quality of empathetic leaders.
 They also promote good relationships among team members and with others.